UpBeatMan/Abschlussarbeit/README.md

 # Digital Forensics Scenario Creator - DFSC
-(formerName: fiprotima)
+formerName: fiprotima

-Browser Profile Timestamp Manipulator forked from hirthirt
+Browser Profile Timestamp Manipulator forked from hirthirt - https://github.com/hirthirt/fiprotima

 A tool for viewing and manipulating browser profiles on one place.
 Currently sorting profile entries domain-based and according to their timestamps.